erinvdoyle/instatrip/README.md

 If applicable

 # Acknowledgements
-- My mentor, Precious Ijege, for helping me make sure all my exceptions were handled, providing kind guidance and ---.
+- My mentor, Precious Ijege, for helping me make sure all my exceptions were handled, providing kind guidance from project inception to completion, and helping me see the project with fresh eyes.
-- Our cohort standup leader, Kay Welfare, for providing a weekly dose of enthusiasm and ---
+- Our cohort standup leader, Kay Welfare, for providing a weekly dose of enthusiasm and encouragement
-- The CI Hackathon Team and my Elevate Hackathon teammates (Team ResuMates!) for inspiration and ---
+- The CI Hackathon staff and my Elevate Hackathon teammates (Team ResuMates!) for inspiration and the opportunity to experience working as part of a team
 - My husband, Taylor, process mapper extraordinaire, for helping me tighten up my flow chart.
-And especially for taking care of our horses and household during Storm Ashley to allow me long hours to complete the bulk of this project
+And *especially* for taking care of our horses and household during Storm Ashley to allow me long hours to complete the bulk of this project

 # Contact
-Thank you for viewing my project.
+Thank you for viewing this project.
 Please feel free to contact me with any questions, comments, or opportunities

  - [erin.v.doyle@gmail.com](mailto:erin.v.doyle@gmail.com)
  - [linkedin.com/erinvdoyle](https://linkedin.com/erinvdoyle)